 The relationship between disability and professional practice can be both problematic and productive.

 This relationship is explored in the module as an array of perspectives and expertise is considered.
 Training, teaching, therapy, legislation, and so on, are all manifestly praiseworthy but nonetheless warrant critical engagement.
 How and by whom is disability voiced within the professions?
-This is one of the many provocative questions that the module explores in relation to the professional context.
+These are some of the many provocative questions that the module explores in relation to the professional context.

 Module 3.
-Disability and Disciplines (30 credits)
+Segregation, Integration and Inclusion (30 credits)